Art for Healing

-Participating in groups can offer much; the fun social aspect, as well as a shared exploration of themes, issues and creative processes.
+Participating in groups offers social interaction, and, often a shared exploration of themes, issues and creative processes.

 A group can form to engage with a specific focus like creative journalling, relationships, motherhood or even weight issues.
 I invite, encourage and guide self expression, reflection and exploration through creative processes.
 Through art, unconscious feelings or unsupportive stories can be uncovered and given form in order to a facilitate reflective process.
 Emotional pressures on our body/minds can be relieved, so our dials can swing to a happier setting.
-Through insight and enjoyment there can be mental and emotional benefits.
+Through insight and enjoyment the mind and emotions benefit.